Frequently Asked Questions

 - grant eligibility for Stewards to develop community projects upon return home

-Although the visa designation is “Trainee”, MESA refers to our international participants as “Stewards”.
+Although your J1 visa designation is “Trainee” in agriculture, MESA refers to SAGE trainees as “Stewards”.
 You may therefore see both words used interchangeably in MESA’s program materials.

 About US Training